caneignacio/caneignacio/README.md

 👋 **My name is Ignacio.
 I am a Psychology major from Buenos Aires, Argentina.
 I have extensive experience in Change Management for IT projects, where I developed both strong communication and analytical skills.**

 🔍 **Nowadays, I work with clients who need to analyze raw data, find useful insights, and communicate them effectively to other people.
 My services include:**
-- Data exploration, transformation and modelling.
+- Tutoring on data analytics tools and methods.
-- Development of reports and dashboards, both executive-friendly and in-depth.
+- Development of data analytics projects, from data modeling to reports and dashboards creation, both executive-friendly and in-depht.
-- Design of PowerPoint presentations in business and other fields.
+- Design of professional PowerPoint presentations for business and other fields.
 - Development of user-friendly flyers, infographics and videos for general audiences.

 👇 **Some quick facts about me!**